kennysmithed/oels2024/oels_practical_wk1.md

 ## The plan for week 1 practical

 For the practical component of weeks 1 and 2 the plan is to introduce enough of the basics of jsPsych and javascript so we can jump in to building simple experiments in week 3.
 In week 1 we'll focus on the very basics of webpages and jsPsych, get you set up on our teaching server, and show you how to upload code there.
-Remember, the idea is that you can work through these practicals in the lab classes and, if necessary, in your own time - I recommend you use the lab classes as dedicated time to focus on the practicals, with on-tap support from the teaching team.
+Remember, the idea is that you can work through these practicals in the lab classes and, if necessary, in your own time (e.g. if you want to make a start before the lab class, or if you don't complete the practical in the lab class) - the lab class provides dedicated time each week to focus on doing the practicals with on-tap support from the teaching team, but you may need more than the 2 hours to get these practicals done.
+We are happy to help with the previous week's class if you tried to finish it off in your own time and need some help.

 ## Practical tasks for this week